 "Our lab is the community": Defining essential supporting infrastructure in engagement researchNease, Donald E. Jr.; Burton, Dee; Cutrona, Sarah L.; Edmundson, Lauren; Krist, Alex H.; Laws, Michael Barton; Tamez, Montelle (2018-08-01)Introduction: Effective patient engagement is central to patient-centered outcomes research.
 A well-designed infrastructure supports and facilitates patient engagement, enabling study development and implementation.
 We sought to understand infrastructure needs from recipients of Patient-Centered Outcomes Research Institute (PCORI) pilot grant awards.
 Methods: We surveyed recipients of PCORI pilot project awards on self-perceived strengths in engagement infrastructure through PCORI's Ways of Engaging-Engagement Activity Tool survey, and interviewed leaders of 8 projects who volunteered as exemplars.
 Descriptive statistics summarized the survey findings.
 We conducted a thematic analysis of the interview transcripts.
 Results: Of the 50 surveyed pilots, 22 answered the engagement infrastructure questions (44% response rate).
 Survey and interview findings emphasized the importance of committed institutional leadership, ongoing relationships with stakeholder organizations, and infrastructure funding through Clinical and Translational Science Awards, PCORI, and institutional discretionary funds.
 Conclusions: These findings highlight the importance of and how to improve upon existing institutional infrastructure.

-Poster Session: 2019 Community Engagement and Research SymposiumCommunity Engagement and Research Symposium (2019-03-22)Abstracts of posters presented at the 8th annual Community Engagement and Research Symposium, held Friday, March 22, 2019, at the University of Massachusetts Medical School, Worcester, MA.
-Some presenters have made the full text of their posters available; these posters can be viewed in the symposium's Poster Archive.
+Speaker Biographies: 2019 Community Engagement and Research SymposiumCommunity Engagement and Research Symposium (2019-03-22)Biographies of all the speakers at the 8th annual Community Engagement and Research Symposium, held Friday, March 22, 2019 at the University of Massachusetts Medical School, Worcester, MA.